tzyganu/Magento2SampleModule/README.md

 What I got so far:
 ----------

-This extension contains the admin section for a single entity (Author) store view related.
+This extension contains the admin and frontend sections for a single entity (Author) store view related.
 The frontend and other types of entities listed in **the purpose** will follow.
 Don't put many hopes in this.
 Based on the comments on the magento 2 repo the grid system will be changed...A LOT.